HclX/WyzeHacks/README.md

 ## NFS share naming:
   The per camera NFS share was named by the camera's MAC address, but it's very inconvinent to manage if you have many cameras.
-As a result, a recent change now support customizing the folder name.
+As a result, a recent change now supports customizing folder names.
 All you need is renaming the folder from desktop to whatever you want and reboot the camera.
 The camera should remember whatever folder is using and will continue recording into the renamed folder.
 This feature is automatically enabled with latest version so no need